jsonMartin/readwise-mirror/README.md

 4. Upgrade the plugin to 2.x.x and enable File Tracking

 Your subsequent syncs will then use the `uri` property to track unique files and ensure links to items in your Readwise library will be updated, even if the generated filenames change with the new version of the plugin.

+As an additional measure, you can also use the `Adjust Filenames to current settings` command.
+This will iteratively go through all files in your Readwise library only and will rename the files according to the general settings (incl. slugify), and will also remove things like multiple or trailing spaces in filenames.
+Links from other Notes to renamed files will be updated.

 [^1]: You might want to ensure that properties like `author` are omitted from the template as these have a tendency to break frontmatter.
 Alternatively, you can use the `authorStr` variable, or run a plugin like "Linter" to check and fix all your Readwise notes before upgrading.